-I’m afraid I must take issue with my friend Scott Barry Kaufman[sp], the Columbia University psychologist I’ve had the pleasure of talking with on my podcast The Wright Show some months ago.
+I’m afraid I must take issue with my friend Scott Barry Kaufman, a psychologist at Columbia University (whom I had the pleasure of talking with on meaningoflife.tv last year).

 It turns out people say they derive meaning from (among other things) extreme emotional experiences—not just positive ones, but negative ones as well.
 Which makes sense, when you think about it.
 The death of a close relative is an intensely negative emotional experience, one you wish you’d been able to avoid—but you certainly wouldn’t call it meaningless.